absolutarin/onruby/README.md

 # onruby
-Learning ruby so pardon the ignorance and noobism
+Learning ruby and python so pardon the noobism